-The Company is exposed to equity price risk as a result of changes in the value of its holdings in equity investments which are included within financial assets at fair value.
+The Company is exposed to equity price risk as a result of changes in the value of its holdings in direct equity and equity derivative instruments which are included within financial assets at fair value.

 In order to mitigate its exposure to the risk of changes in the prices of individual equities, the Company has a broadly diversified portfolio of global equities which are managed on a passive basis against well established market indices.